ratankaliani/ratankaliani.github.io/content/posts/evo2.md

 - Handle up to 1 million base pairs of context when generating sequences.
 - Leverage mechanistic interpretability to see what Evo 2 “learned” from raw genomic data.

-These capabilities are impressive, but how does Evo 2 *really* work?
+On paper, Evo 2's capabilities are impressive, but I want to know how Evo 2 *really* works.
 Sure, by increasing the dataset size, model size or compute, [you expect language models to get better](https://arxiv.org/abs/2001.08361).
-What makes Evo 2 specifically suited for genomics?
+What makes Evo 2 so performant at genomic modeling?

 # Quick Primer

-To make sure that you don’t get overwhelmed by the breadth of biological knowledge in Evo 2 and spend several hours asking questions to your favorite reasoning model, I’ve distilled some basic biology concepts relevant for understanding Evo 2.
+To make sure that you don’t get overwhelmed by the breadth of biological knowledge to understand Evo 2 and spend several hours asking questions to your favorite reasoning model, I’ve distilled some basic biology concepts relevant for understanding Evo 2 here.
 These include both the data that Evo 2 is modeled on, and some terms for the tasks that Evo 2 is applied to.
 If you're already familiar with these concepts, feel free to skip to the [Training & Architecture](#training-architecture) section.

 ## Genome Modeling

+### Nucleotide Sequences

-**Nucleotide Sequences**: Evo 2 models DNA sequences.
+Evo 2 models DNA sequences.
 These linear sequences are composed of nucleotides that encode genetic information: adenine (A), guanine (G), cytosine (C), and thymine (T).
 According to the paper, Evo 2 also pre-trains on RNA sequences, and RNA sequences use Uracil (U) instead of Thymine (T).
 In DNA, this is abbreviated as “AGCT”, and in “RNA” as “AUCG”.
 I’ll refer to them as nucleotide or genomic sequences throughout the rest of the post.

-**DNA → RNA → Protein:** Evo 2 explicitly models DNA sequences and RNA sequences because it’s pre-trained on them. *But how does it model protein sequences?* DNA and RNA contain the instructions for protein synthesis, so Evo 2 can learn statistical and structural features of DNA/RNA that implicitly encode proteins.
+### DNA → RNA → Protein

+Evo 2 explicitly models DNA sequences and RNA sequences because it’s pre-trained on them. *But how does it model protein sequences?* DNA and RNA contain the instructions for protein synthesis, so Evo 2 can learn statistical and structural features of DNA/RNA that implicitly encode proteins.
 Evo 2 learns which RNA transcripts are likely to be stable, expressed and translated into functional proteins.
 When I cover mechanistic interpretability with Evo 2, I’ll show specifically how it has internalized these features.
 This is known as the “[central dogma](https://en.wikipedia.org/wiki/Central_dogma_of_molecular_biology)”, with the caveat that RNA does more than just implicitly encode proteins ([obligatory XKCD #3056](https://xkcd.com/3056/)).

+### Variant-Effect Prediction

-**Variant-Effect Prediction:** Computational bridge from raw mutation to clinical decision, based on a genetic mutation you can determine if a specific condition is more likely.
+Computational bridge from raw mutation to clinical decision, based on a genetic mutation you can determine if a specific condition is more likely.

+### SNVs

-**SNVs:** Single nucleotide variant - a change in a single base in the genome sequence.
+Single nucleotide variant - a change in a single base in the genome sequence.
 Most are benign and some are harmful.

+### Variant Pathogenicity

-**Variant Pathogenicity:** How likely a genetic variant (usually an SNV) is to cause disease.
+How likely a genetic variant (usually an SNV) is to cause disease.
 Falls into 3 categories: pathogenic (causes disease), uncertain significance and benign.

 ## BioML